dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 More often, and especially for I/O, the failure may have a variety of causes for which the caller will need an explanation.
 In such cases, the type of the additional result is `error`.

 The built-in type `error` is an interface type.
-We’ll see more of what this means and its implications for error handling in Chapter 7.
-For now it’s enough to know that an `error` may be nil or non-nil, that nil implies success and non-nil implies failure, and that a non-nil `error` has an error message string which we can obtain by calling its `Error` method or print by calling `fmt.Println(err)` or `fmt.Printf("%v", err)`.
+We'll see more of what this means and its implications for error handling in Chapter 7.
+For now it's enough to know that an `error` may be nil or non-nil, that nil implies success and non-nil implies failure, and that a non-nil `error` has an error message string which we can obtain by calling its `Error` method or print by calling `fmt.Println(err)` or `fmt.Printf("%v", err)`.

 Usually when a function returns a non-nil error, its other results are undefined and should be ignored.
 However, a few functions may return partial results in error cases.
 For example, if an error occurs while reading from a file, a call to `Read` returns the number of bytes it was able to read *and* an `error` value describing the problem.
 For correct behavior, some callers may need to process the incomplete data before handling the error, so it is important that such functions clearly document their results.

-Go’s approach sets it apart from many other languages in which failures are reported using *exceptions*, not ordinary values.
+Go's approach sets it apart from many other languages in which failures are reported using *exceptions*, not ordinary values.
 Although Go does have an exception mechanism of sorts, as we will see in Section 5.9, it is used only for reporting truly unexpected errors that indicate a bug, not the routine errors that a robust program should be built to expect.

 The reason for this design is that exceptions tend to entangle the description of an error with the control flow required to handle it, often leading to an undesirable outcome: routine errors are reported to the end user in the form of an incomprehensible stack trace, full of information about the structure of the program but lacking intelligible context about what went wrong.